 Visit the Stanley Fan Page

-Stanley is working at his garage.
-From filling up Hattie’s red speedster with gas to changing the tire on Shamus and Little Woo’s blue station wagon, it sure is a busy day.
-As his friends each come in with their car problems, Stanley knows just what to do to get them back on the road.
+From filling up Hattie’s red speedster with gas to changing the tire on Shamus and Little Woo’s blue station wagon, it sure is a busy day for Stanley at his garage.
+As his friends each come in with different car problems, Stanley the hamster knows just what to do to get them back on the road.

 Publication Date: 9/1/2014